khalid-naami/khalid-naami.github.io/blog/2026-05-06-ultimate-dashboard-guide.md

 ![Vanna and Charm Predictive Analysis](/img/dashboard-3-v2.webp)

 *   **Vanna Exposure**: Tracks how Delta changes with respect to Implied Volatility (IV).
 This is essential for anticipating "Vanna Squeezes" during volatility crushes.
 *   **Charm Exposure**: Measures the rate of Delta decay over time.
 It shows you the natural "drift" of the market as we approach expiration dates.
+For a deep dive into these second-order effects, explore our [Vanna and Charm risk management synergy guide](/blog/vanna-charm-risk-management-synergy).

 ## Why This is the Strongest Tool in Your Arsenal